-- There is a \$20 student application fee for any student wishing to enroll in a dual enrollment course.
+• There is a \$20 student application fee for any student wishing to enroll in a dual enrollment course.
 The application fee will be collected the first week of school.
 In addition to the application fee, the student will be responsible for purchasing a textbook, should one be required.
 Many courses require the use of a 3rd-party computer program.
 Prices vary, this cost is the responsibility of the student.
-All courses, whether taught as a single-semester or year-long course, will be charged tuition at a rate of \$150 per 3 credit hours, which will be paid by D'Arbonne Woods Charter School to a partnering university or college.
+All courses, whether taught as a single-semester or year-long course, will be charged tuition at a rate of \$150 per 3 credit hours, which is paid by D'Arbonne Woods Charter School to a partnering university or college.
 This tuition is NOT refundable.
-Should a student withdraw from or fail a course, the student will be required to reimburse D'Arbonne Woods Charter School for the full tuition amount within 30 days of withdrawal or the posting of the failing grade. - Any student wishing to participate in the dual enrollment program must meet the minimum requirements per the Board of Regents before the beginning of the school year for any course that will be taught for the entire school year.
-Contact the High School Supervisor for additional information. - All classes (online or live) taken at DWCS for dual enrollment credit will appear on the student's transcript, and the grade the student receives will count as a normal class is counted.
+Should a student withdraw from or fail a course, the student will be required to reimburse D'Arbonne Woods Charter School for the full tuition amount.

-- IT IS THE STUDENT'S RESPONSIBILITY TO KEEP IN CONTACT WITH THE UNIVERSITY AND/OR PROFESSOR TO ENSURE THAT ALL GRADES ARE ACCURATE AND ALL TRANSCRIPTS ARE SENT TO THE APPROPRIATE UNIVERSITY. - IF A STUDENT FAILS OR CHOOSES TO WITHDRAW FROM THE COURSE, HE/SHE WILL BE RESPONSIBLE FOR REIMBURSING DWCS THE FULL AMOUNT OF THE TUITION BY THE LAST DAY OF SCHOOL.
+- Any student wishing to participate in the dual enrollment program must meet the minimum requirements per the Board of Regents before the beginning of the school year for any course that will be taught for the entire school year.
+Contact the High School Supervisor for additional information. - All classes (online or live) taken at DWCS for dual enrollment credit will appear on the student's transcript, and the grade the student receives will count as the class grade. - IT IS THE STUDENT'S RESPONSIBILITY TO KEEP IN CONTACT WITH THE UNIVERSITY AND/OR PROFESSOR TO ENSURE THAT ALL GRADES ARE ACCURATE AND ALL TRANSCRIPTS ARE SENT TO THE APPROPRIATE UNIVERSITY. - IF A STUDENT FAILS OR CHOOSES TO WITHDRAW FROM THE COURSE, HE/SHE WILL BE RESPONSIBLE FOR REIMBURSING DWCS THE FULL AMOUNT OF THE TUITION BY THE LAST DAY OF SCHOOL.